Services

 When it comes to our pets, we often think about any “testing” as being related to our pet being sick.
 Even for us humans, the thought of having our blood drawn can be a little bit frightening, and it is natural for us to feel the same for our pets.
 However, routine annual bloodwork is essential in helping our pets live long and healthy lives.

-Poplar Springs Animal Hospital is pleased to announce we now have advanced, in-house lab equipment for extensive testing during yearly exams, senior pet wellness programs and the diagnosis of emergent sickness.
+Poplar Springs Animal Hospital uses advanced, in-house lab equipment for extensive testing during yearly exams, senior pet wellness programs and the diagnosis of emergent sickness.
 Have you scheduled your pet’s yearly exam?
 Call us at 601.693.7333 to set one up today.

 Annual blood work with our cutting-edge lab equipment — along with annual exams — are a significant part of preventative care.
 Preventative screening can help catch any changes or illness in our pets early, and in the end, can help avoid significant medical expenses.